MissVeronica/um-format-form-content/README.md

 2. * Select Profile view only Form - Select the Profile form with the shortcode field for the [format_form_content] shortcode.
 3. * Select default User Profile Form - Select User Profile Form for the site\'s Members.
 4. * Make a HTML file - Click to make a HTML file of this User Profile Form to "formatted-FORMID.html" in the upload directory.
 Rename file for editing.
+5. * Select HTML file for shortcode formatting - Select HTML file for use by the shortcode [format_form_content] in the formatting
-4. * Profile Forms to remove Profile Photo - Select single or multiple Profile Forms for Profile Photo removal.
+6. * Profile Forms to remove Profile Photo - Select single or multiple Profile Forms for Profile Photo removal.

 ## UM Settings -> General -> Users
 1. Profile Permalink Base - Current version of the plugin only supports "User ID" and "Username"